 “Act Build Change brings a uniquely thoughtful approach to organising always looking to contextualise the work and its goals while creating broader resources, materials and ways of working that can scale this approach.”

 – Jana Mills, CEO, Small Axe

 How do we get in touch with you?

 If you have any contributions, questions or would like us to work with you, please contact us at [email protected]

 Community organising has a long history and shows up anywhere people have claimed their rights to humanity.
-Instead of campaigns thumping down from board rooms, they’re built ground up and won by the people.
-We think this is pretty incredible and want more people to know how to do it.
+Instead of campaigns thumping down from boardrooms, they’re built ground up and won by the people.
+It’s pretty incredible and we want more people to know how to do it.